The Nonlinear Filter Model of Stream Cipher Redivivus: Introduction

 The various attacks mentioned above have posed the following design challenge for a Boolean function to be used in the nonlinear filter model of stream ciphers.
 Construct balanced Boolean functions which achieve a good combination of nonlinearity and algebraic resistance \textit{and} are also very efficient to implement.
 Unfortunately, since the time algebraic attacks were proposed in the early-2000s, no good solutions to the design challenge for Boolean functions have appeared in the literature (some Boolean functions satisfy all the necessary cryptographic criteria, but are too heavy and slow to compute~\cite{DBLP:conf/asiacrypt/CarletF08}, and some others are fast to compute but possess insufficient nonlinearity~\cite{WCST,DBLP:journals/amco/WangTS14,DBLP:journals/tit/Carlet22,MO24}).
 A consequence of not being able to find good solutions to the design challenge is that the nonlinear filter model of stream ciphers became obsolete.
-This is somewhat unfortunate since the model is very old, well studied with well understood security, and has the potential to provide low gate count solutions in hardware.
+This is somewhat unfortunate since the model being very old, it is well studied with well understood security, and has the potential to provide low gate count solutions in hardware.
+We note that a recent independent work\footnote{We note that the preprint version of the present work appeared before~\cite{DBLP:journals/tosc/ChacalGMMP25}.} has put forward a concrete proposal of the nonlinear filter model of stream ciphers tailored for hybrid homomorphic encryption.~\cite{DBLP:journals/tosc/ChacalGMMP25}.

-A class of guess-then-determine attacks are known against the nonlinear filter model.
+A class of guess-then-determine attacks is known against the nonlinear filter model.
 The inversion attack~\cite{DBLP:conf/fse/Golic96} is the first such attack.
 Subsequently, a number of papers have developed the idea into the generalised inversion attack, the filter state guessing attack, and the generalised filter state guessing attack~\cite{DBLP:conf/fse/Golic96,DBLP:journals/tc/GolicCD00,DBLP:journals/iet-ifs/HodzicPW19,DBLP:conf/balkancryptsec/PasalicHBW14,DBLP:journals/tit/WeiPH12}.
 Recommendations for resistance to the state guessing attack do not specify conditions on the filtering function.
 Rather, the recommendations specify conditions on the tap positions, i.e. the LFSR positions where the filtering function inputs are drawn.
-We note that strictly following these recommendations with a LFSR of usual size (say about 256 flip-flops) implies taking a number of variables from the filtering function much lower than the desired security level.
+Strictly following these recommendations with an LFSR of usual size (say about 256 flip-flops) requires taking the number of variables of the filtering function to be much lower than the desired security level.
+Later we elaborate on this point.